Roar (song)

-"Roar" is a song by American singer Katy Perry for her fourth studio album, Prism (2013).
-It was released as the lead single from the record on August 10, 2013.
+"Roar" is a song by American singer Katy Perry.
+It was released on August 10, 2013, by Capitol Records as the lead single from her fourth studio album, Prism (2013).
 Perry co-wrote the song with Bonnie McKee and its producers Dr. Luke, Max Martin, and Cirkut.
-It is a power pop song containing elements of arena rock and lyrics centering on standing up for oneself and self-empowerment.
+It was recorded at Luke's in the Boo in Malibu, California, Playback Recording Studio in Santa Barbara, California, Secret Garden Studios in Montecito, California, and MXM Studios in Stockholm, Sweden.
+The track is a power pop song containing elements of arena rock and lyrics centering on standing up for oneself and self-empowerment.

+The song was a commercial success, topping charts in Australia, Austria, Canada, Ireland, Israel, Lebanon, New Zealand, Scotland, Slovenia, South Korea, the United Kingdom, and the United States.
+"Roar" was the fifth-best-selling single worldwide in 2013 according to the International Federation of the Phonographic Industry (IFPI), and has since gone on to sell 15 million copies.
+"Roar" has sold 6.6 million copies in the US, over 1 million in the United Kingdom, and was Australia's best-selling song of the year with 560,000 copies sold within that time.
+It was also the seventh-bestselling single of the entire 2010s decade in Australia.
+It is certified five times diamond in Brazil, two times diamond in Australia, and fifteen times platinum in the US.
+When "Roar" was certified Diamond by the Recording Industry Association of America (RIAA), Perry became the first artist to have three Diamond-certified singles in the country, the others being "Firework" and "Dark Horse".

-To promote the song, Perry performed under the Brooklyn Bridge at the end of the 2013 MTV Video Music Awards, on The X Factor Australia, at the Sydney Opera House in late October 2013, and on the German TV show Schlag den Raab.
+To promote the song, Perry performed under the Brooklyn Bridge at the 2013 MTV Video Music Awards, on The X Factor Australia in October 2013, at the Sydney Opera House also in October 2013, and on the German TV show Schlag den Raab in November 2013.
 Grady Hall and Mark Kudsi directed the song's music video, which features Perry trying to adapt to the jungle and taming a tiger after surviving a plane crash.
-The song was nominated for Song of the Year and Best Pop Solo Performance at the 56th Annual Grammy Awards.
+It has reached over 4 billion views on Vevo.
+The song was nominated for Song of the Year and Best Pop Solo Performance at the 56th Annual Grammy Awards, and won two People's Choice Awards for Favorite Song and Favorite Music Video.
+In 2015, Perry would perform the song at the Super Bowl XLIX halftime show in Glendale, Arizona.

-The song was a commercial success, topping charts in Australia, Austria, Canada, Ireland, Israel, Lebanon, New Zealand, Scotland, Slovenia, South Korea, the United Kingdom, and the United States.
-By the end of 2013, "Roar" had sold over 9.9 million units (combined sales and track-equivalent streams) globally according to the International Federation of the Phonographic Industry (IFPI).
-"Roar" has sold 6.6 million copies in the US, over 1 million in the United Kingdom, and was Australia's best-selling female song of the year with 560,000 copies sold within that time.
-When "Roar" was certified Diamond by the Recording Industry Association of America (RIAA), Perry became the first artist to have three Diamond certified singles in the country, the others being "Firework" and "Dark Horse".
-In February 2020, the music video for "Roar" reached 3 billion views, becoming the first female-centered video to reach the milestone in YouTube's history.